Black Consciousness Movement: Black Viewpoint

 This was a compilation of essays that were written by black people for black people.
 The author was Njabulo Ndebele and was published in 1972 by the Spros-Cas Black Community Programmes.
 Steve Biko wrote the introduction.
-It includes "Black Development Day" written by Njabulo Ndebele, "New Day" written by C. M. C Ndamse, "Kwa-Zulu Development" written by Chief M. G Buthelezi and "The New Black" written by Bennie A. Khoapa.
+It includes "Black Development Day" written by Njabulo Ndebele, "New Day" written by C. M. C. Ndamse, "Kwa-Zulu Development" written by Chief M. G Buthelezi and "The New Black" written by Bennie A. Khoapa.

-Another similar magazine publication was the Frank Talk, it was published in 1984.
-Several issues of the journal were banned for distribution due to government legislation however, they were later unbanned.
+Another similar magazine publication was the Frank Talk, which was published in 1984.
+Several issues of the journal were banned for distribution due to government legislation; however, they were later unbanned.

 Bans

 People who were under South African orders were not allowed to write for publication.
 People were also prohibited from quoting anything that banned people said.
-People under banning orders were prohibited from entering various buildings such as courts, educational institutions, the offices of newspapers and other publishers offices.
+People under banning orders were prohibited from entering various buildings, including courts, educational institutions, the offices of newspapers and other publishers' offices.